Laurie

 Many strange things happen at 2 a.m. – just ask Audie West.
 But when her personal demons clash with the hunt for a client's eccentric third-great-granduncle, there's more than the usual trouble at the mill.

-In 1866, Sterling Olsen's family suffered more plagues than Job.
+In 1866, Silas Olsen's family suffered more plagues than Job.
 They also had it coming.

 Hatchet Bend, Missouri, has secrets deeper than the farm fields surrounding it.
 One man's attempt at atoning for family sins seemed like a good idea.
 But what's that saying about